Table of Contents

 - New results are appended to the existing checkpoint

---model, --env-args, or --rollouts-per-example can lead to undefined behavior.
+--model, --env-args, --rollouts-per-example, --shuffle, or --shuffle-seed can lead to undefined behavior.
 For reliable results, resume with the same configuration used to create the checkpoint, only increasing --num-examples if you need additional rollouts beyond the original target.

 Example workflow: